 ✓ Neck Pillows - Hopefully, there will be lots of sleeping during your road trip.
 To ensure that, bring one neck pillow (or just a pillow) for every member of the family.

-✓ Kids Portable Potty - If you have a toddler or small kid traveling with you, it’s better to just bring your own portable potty --- we like this one from Kalencom.
+✓ Kids Portable Potty - If you have a toddler or small kid traveling with you, it’s better to just bring your own portable potty.
 You know that when toddlers have to pee (or poop), they really have to and you shouldn’t stop them.
 Dispose off their dirty secrets easily by removing the liner/plastic.

 ✓ Blanket - It can get a little chilly with the AC on in the car, so bring an extra blanket for warming up, for glaring windows, or as an extra comfort at your final destination.